Afrozaar/wp-api-v2-client-android/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This is an android WordPress library.
+It uses the rest parameters and models from [WP Rest Api](http://wp-api.org/).
+This library follows roughly the same process as the [Java WordPress library](https://bitbucket.org/afrozaar/wp-api-v2-client-java).

 ### What is this repository for? ###

-* Quick summary
+* Allows direct integration of an Android app with a WordPress site.
-* Version
+* Version 0.1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###